sreenathmmenon/llmswap/README.md

 > **✅ Battle-Tested with LMArena Top Models:** All 10 providers tested and validated with top-rated models from LMArena leaderboard.
 From Grok-4 (xAI's flagship) to Claude Sonnet 4.5 (best coding model) to Gemini 2.0 Flash Exp - every model in our defaults is production-validated and arena-tested for real-world use.

-**The First AI Tool with Project Memory & Learning Journals** - v5.1.0 introduces revolutionary workspace system that remembers your learning journey across projects.
+**The First AI Tool with Project Memory & Learning Journals** - LLMSwap v5.1.0 introduces revolutionary workspace system that remembers your learning journey across projects.
 Build apps without vendor lock-in (SDK) or use from terminal (CLI).
 Works with your existing subscriptions: Claude, OpenAI, Gemini, Cohere, Perplexity, IBM watsonx, Groq, Ollama, xAI Grok, Sarvam AI (**10 providers**). **Use any model from your provider** - even ones released tomorrow.
 Pass-through architecture means GPT-5, Gemini 2.5 Pro, Claude Opus 4?
 They work the day they launch.

 **🎯 Solve These Common Problems:**
 - ❌ "I need multiple second brains for different aspects of my life" 🆕